 “There’s rosemary, that’s for remembrance,” says Ophelia in Shakespeare’s Hamlet.
 Centuries later, the herb’s historical link with memory support — along with various other health benefits — turns out to have a basis in modern science.

-Popular in Mediterranean recipes, rosemary is a thick, pine-like herb with a woody aroma and taste.
-It pairs especially well with meat and potatoes and provides phytochemicals, such as rosmarinic acid and carnosol, that confer anti-cancer properties.
-One tablespoon of the dried leaves contains 5% of daily iron, 4% of calcium, and 3% of manganese.
+Popular in Mediterranean recipes, Rosemary is a thick, pine-like herb with a woody aroma and taste.
+It pairs especially well with meat and potatoes.
+One tablespoon of rosemary contains 5% of the recommended amount of iron, 4% calcium, and 3% manganese.

 Adding rosemary to marinades before barbecuing can help reduce the formation of toxic carcinogens when the marinated meat is grilled.
 Adding rosemary to your dishes helps enhance the flavor of the food, therefore reducing the need to overly salt.
 This is a wonderful way to keep food flavorful during treatment.